AdguardTeam/AdguardKnowledgeBase/11.vpn/030.adguard-vpn-for-ios/010.features-overview/docs.en.md

 * allows to bypass geo-blocking of some websites by hiding your location and changing your IP address
 * encrypts your traffic to protect your data from tracking

 The next advantage of AdGuard VPN for iOS is our own VPN protocol.
-It helps to combine the App with our another app - AdGuard Ad Blocker and saves high connection speed while encrypting your traffic.
+It has two main benefits: comparing to other VPN protocols it is extremely hard to detect and it works stably even with a poor Internet connection.

 SCREENSHOTS!